The video tutorial describing the Aligning Tools functionalities:

 - Align Similar (Stack) – aligns the selected islands, so that islands which are similar are stacked on top of each other.

-The mode also provides two auxiliary operations:
+The mode also provides two auxiliary operations in the Split Overlapping panel:

 - Split Overlapping Islands – methodically move overlapping islands to adjacent tiles (in the +X axis direction), so that no selected islands are overlapping each other after the operation is done.